 Whenever I get to a new accommodation property I like to explore and find out all it has to offer.
 I went off with one of the BurJuman Arjaan by Rotana team to explore some of the property.

-And the BurJuman Arjaan by Rotana hotel even connects to the shopping centre.
+And the BurJuman Arjaan by Rotana hotel even connects to the shopping center.

-At this level there is The Gallery Restaurant and we decided to dine here for lunch.
-I soon learnt that at Ramadan restaurants are screened off from the public, and only a few are available.
-In fact this was the only restaurant or cafe near here.
+At this level, there is The Gallery Restaurant and we decided to dine here for lunch.
+I soon learned that during Ramadan, restaurants are screened off from the public, and only a few are available.
+In fact, this was the only restaurant or cafe near here.

 The hotel is annexed to the BurJuman mall, which is next to the BurJuman metro station.
 We got lost the first time but you can walk under the Burjuman Mall right to the Metro!